Here’s a look at Japan, a country of islands located off the eastern coast of mainland Asia.

-Japanese society dates back to the Joman period circa 300 BC.
+Japanese society dates back to the Jomon period circa 300 BC.

-December 7, 1941 - Japan enters World War II, by attacking Pearl Harbor in Hawaii, hoping to destroy the U.S. Pacific fleet.
+December 7, 1941 - Japan enters World War II, by attacking Pearl Harbor in Hawaii, hoping to destroy the US Pacific fleet.

-August 6, 1945 - The first atomic bomb is dropped on the Japanese city of Hiroshima by the United States, killing up to 140,000 people.
+August 6, 1945 - The first atomic bomb used in warfare is dropped on the Japanese city of Hiroshima by the United States, killing up to 140,000 people.

 September 2, 1945 - Japan signs the formal surrender aboard the USS Missouri in Tokyo Bay.

 March 1995 - A religious cult spreads sarin, a nerve gas, in the Tokyo subway.
-Twelve people are killed and more than 5,000 are sickened.
+Twelve people are killed and more than 5,000 become sick.

 1998 - Nagano hosts the Winter Olympics.